MuteBard/CrossingBotReactClient/readMe.md

 ### Home.js

 Landing page to sign up and sign in to CrossingBot.
-Users must be signed in to access the Market, Catch and Profile page of the app.
+Users must be signed in to access the Market, Catch, and Profile page of the app.

 ![home](https://cdn.discordapp.com/attachments/730505885931012136/730505938926305320/home.png)